Academic Regulations and Graduation Requirements: Common Advising Questions

 How do students apply for the Twelve College Exchange Program?

 Students interested in participating in the Twelve College Exchange Program must apply through the Office of International Studies.

 Which schools participate in the program?

-Amherst, Bowdoin, Connecticut, Dartmouth, Mount Holyoke, Smith, Trinity, Vassar, Wellesley, Wheaton, and Wesleyan.
+Amherst, Bowdoin, Connecticut College, Dartmouth, Mount Holyoke, Smith, Trinity, Vassar, Wellesley, Wheaton, and Wesleyan.
 The Williams-Mystic Seaport Program in Mystic, Connecticut and the National Theater Institute in Waterford, Connecticut also are members of the program.

 - Withdrawal from a Course

 During the Drop/Add period, students may delete a course from their current class schedule through their e-portfolio.
 No record of the class will appear on the student’s transcript.
 After the Drop/Add period (but before the withdrawal deadline), students may withdraw from a course by submitting a Drop/Add form to the Registrar’s Office, signed by the student’s instructor, faculty advisor, and class dean.
 The course will appear on the transcript with a “W.”